13 Royal Rules Meghan Markle Must Follow

 Follow traditional tea etiquette

 Yes, there is a proper way to drink tea and of course, the royal family is required to do it that way.
 You have to use your thumb and index finger to hold the top handle and support the cup at the bottom with your middle finger.
 Also, you always have to sip from the same spot so the entire rim of the cup doesn’t have lipstick stains on it.
-Check out these other etiquette rules the royal family must follow.
+At least the royals get a tea time at all!
+Count it among the many bizarre perks of the royal family.

 She has to wait for Harry the enter the room first